 COVID-19, and accompanying government restriction, rendered traditional IPOs less desirable.
 The market volatility brought about by COVID-19 made the alternative SPAC route to the public market preferable for its ability to better weather market volatility.
 The pandemic also sapped capital reserves, leaving many prospective target companies seeking quick access to funds.
 SPACs offered faster access to new liquidity and therefore remained attractive despite (or rather, because of) the thawing capital markets in April.
 The spike in liquidity-strapped companies also left the market flush with attractive targets looking for a reliable route onto the exchanges.
 Therefore, after the IPO market went cold in March 2020, finding a cash-hungry target posed little issue.
 Taken together, the above factors allowed the market for blank check companies to rebound as never before at the height of the pandemic.

 The SPAC alternative also gives rise to a number of unique challenges which potential target companies must consider before jumping on the SPAC bandwagon.
 Chief among these is that the target must put their faith in a single company and management team.
-Therefore, the target’s freedom, in particular when determining how much capital it is looking to raise, is a double-edged sword: it comes at the cost of the greater security offered by traditional IPOs.
+Therefore, the target’s freedom, in particular when determining how much capital it is looking to raise, is a double-edged sword: it comes at the cost of giving up on the greater security offered by traditional IPOs.

 A poor management team which loses(or perhaps never had) the confidence of the SPAC’s shareholders may see redemption rates through the roof that make it impossible for the SPAC to meet the capital the target is looking for.
 At that point the target is in the unenviable position of having to decide between taking what it can get by going through with the merger regardless or turning their back on this capital entirely and looking for another route onto the public market.
 Particularly for those firms who hoped to use the SPAC process to raise liquidity quickly, getting stuck with a less-than-competent management team can be quite costly.